tjek/tjek-js-sdk/README.md

 ### Version 2.0.0

 -   PagedPublicationKit
-    -   Refactored `SGN.PagedPublicationKit.initialize` to `SGN.PagedPublication.Bootstrapper` to split fetching and rendering of the viewer
+    -   Refactored `Tjek.PagedPublicationKit.initialize` to `Tjek.PagedPublication.Bootstrapper` to split fetching and rendering of the viewer
     -   Made hotspots into a function instead of having a setting called `showHotspots`
 -   Introduced IncitoPublicationKit
 -   Removed unused files